vir-malhotra/project-idea-generator/README.md

 cd server
 npm install
 ```
-# In the client directory (for frontend dependencies)
+# In the root of the project (for frontend dependencies)
 ```
-cd ../client
+cd idea-generator
 npm install
 ```
 Set Up Environment Variables: